asadovsky/cdb/misc/design.md

 - Built around an oplog (of patches) plus a key-value store (of values)
 - Oplog records contain sequence number, key, and value delta
-- Physical oplog is partitioned by originating agent id; each oplog record contains a sequence number tracking its position in this particular server's logical oplog
+- Physical oplog is partitioned by originating agent id; each oplog record contains a sequence number tracking its position in this particular agent's logical oplog

 TODO: Is it even necessary to store sequence numbers in oplog records, given